OfirPicciotto/BattleShipApp/README.md

 # BattleShip
-BattleShip by Mattel written in C# (5X5 Matrix) - A Console App
+BattleShip like app by Mattel written in C# (5X5 Matrix) - A Console App